Nauja/ue4-chest2d-sample/README.md

 ### Replicated interactable chest

-The potential interaction with our chest is detected in **ASampleInteractableActor** using these these two overlap functions:
+The potential interaction with our chest is detected in **ASampleInteractableActor** using the **NotifyActorBeginOverlap** and **NotifyActorEndOverlap** functions.
+This require to have a collision component configured to trigger overlap events with the character:

 ```cpp
 void NotifyActorBeginOverlap(class AActor* Other) override;